 Integrates the study of gross and microscopic anatomy with physiology, emphasizing the analysis and interpretation of physiological data.
 Part II of II.
 Prerequisites: One year of college biology and one year of college chemistry or school approval and BIO 231.
+Part II of II.
 Lecture 3 hours.
 Recitation and Laboratory 3 hours.
 Total 6 hours per week.

-BIO 256 - GENERAL GENETICS (4 CR.)
+BIO 256 - GENERAL GENETICS . . . . . . .
+4 CR